sourcegraph/handbook/content/engineering/leadership/index.md

 ### Slack

 - #leadership-chat is a public channel (not specific to this team or engineering) where anyone can discuss and share information of general interest to leadership at Sourcegraph.
-- #eng-leadership-team is a private channel for members of this team to discuss sensitive topics, or topics that would be noise to people outside of the team.
-For anything else, prefer to use #leadership-chat.

 ### Meetings

-We have a 1hr sync with product and engineering every Tuesday at 9am PT ([meeting notes](https://docs.google.com/document/d/10fEh3Cw0ENKjFYDP-4OoLZbOZTVAtMpifc2WM_1mGVU/edit)).
+We have a 1hr sync with product and engineering every Monday at 9:30am PT ([meeting notes](https://docs.google.com/document/d/10fEh3Cw0ENKjFYDP-4OoLZbOZTVAtMpifc2WM_1mGVU/edit)).

 ### Weekly updates